 - Staffing is one adult per three children.
 Teachers work in close partnership with parents to best meet their child's needs.
 Emphasis is on providing nurturing, secure relationships through play and one-on-one interaction.
 Attention will be given to individual schedules.

-- Staffing is one adult per five children.
+- Staffing is one adult per six children.
 As children move into the toddler stage, close contact is maintained with their teachers.
 A wide variety of activities are available for toddlers' exploration.
 Children are encouraged to use all of their senses as they discover the world around them.